Suffolk Building Society: Ipswich & District Building Society

 The Ipswich & District Building Society was established in 1875 as a Starr-Bowkett Society.
 It held an inauguration meeting held at the Ipswich Lecture Hall, featuring a speech by Richard B. Starr, one of the architects of the Starr-Bowkett model.
 Starr stated that the society was not intended to be a rival to other building societies in the area, but to offer a new model of financial assistance for working-class people.

 Merger

 The Ipswich & Suffolk and the Ipswich & District merged in June 1975, with the new entity trading simply as the Ipswich Building Society.
 In January 2004, after almost ninety years based in Upper Brook Street, Ipswich, the society moved its headquarters to a new venue at the Ransomes Europark.
-The old headquarters was retained as a branch, however, until 2009.
+The old headquarters were retained as a branch, however, until 2009.
 By November 2011, the society had reached 65,000 members with assets of more than £50,000.

 In January 2020, the Ipswich Building Society launched a proposal for a further rename, to the Suffolk Building Society.
 At the 170th Annual General Meeting (held on 25 March 2020), 92.8% of members who voted were in favour of the name change and so as of 9 November 2021, Ipswich Building Society became known as Suffolk Building Society.